It’s every artist’s dream, but I was shocked when it happened to me.

 Stumbling into my past work like this was a surprising gift.
 It gave me courage and confidence to reach even higher as I moved toward my future.

-For 2021, my wish is that you too have an opportunity to see your work surround you.
+My wish is that you too have an opportunity to see your work surround you.
 It’s every artist’s dream.

 No matter if the work was successful or not, you must honor where you’ve been before you can fully embrace where you are now.